E-waste

 Who can use the service?

-This service is available to households and small businesses who want to responsibly manage their unwanted, or end-of-life, Information and Communication Technology (ICT).
-Large businesses need to manage their e-waste at their own cost and cannot access this free service.
+This service is available to households and small businesses which want to responsibly manage their unwanted, or end-of-life Information and Communication Technology (ICT).
+Large businesses need to manage e-waste at their own cost and cannot access this free service.

 Where can I drop off my e-waste?